 What should I do once I’ve watered my surface?

-Once the appropriate amount of water has been added back into the surface, it should be graded.
-This will help to disperse the water evenly throughout the surface and re-mix any fibres that have become separated.
+Once the appropriate amount of water has been added, the surface should be graded, helping to disperse water evenly throughout the footing and re-mixing any fibres that have become separated.
 In some extreme cases, the surface may need to be professionally re-mixed, which we can complete for you on a cost basis.

-If you’d like to speak to a member of the team about your surface, simply complete our contact form or give us a call on 0800 044 8101.
+If you’d like to discuss your surface with us, please complete our contact form or call 0800 044 8101.